neelabo/NeeView/README.md

 ### feature-XX

-Working branches for feature development.
+Branches for feature development.
 It will be removed when merged into the master branch.
+These branches are working branches and are not guaranteed in any way.

 ## Versioning Strategy